|246B.01||MINNESOTA SEX OFFENDER PROGRAM; DEFINITIONS.|

-"Client" means a person who is admitted to the Minnesota sex offender program or subject to a court hold order under section 253B.185 for the purpose of assessment, diagnosis, care, treatment, supervision, or other services provided by the Minnesota sex offender program.
+"Civilly committed sex offender" means a person who is admitted to the Minnesota sex offender program under chapter 253D for the purpose of assessment, diagnosis, care, treatment, supervision, or other services provided by the Minnesota sex offender program.

 "Commissioner" means the commissioner of human services or the commissioner's designee.